AndrewSRea/My_Learning_Port_II/Django/Getting_Started/Tutorial_1/README.md

 * A public site that lets people view polls and vote in them.
 * An admin site that lets you add, change, and delete polls.

-We'll assume you have [Django installed](https://docs.djangoproject.com/en/4.0/intro/install/) already.
+We'll assume you have [Django installed](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Getting_Started/Quick_Install#quick-install-guide) already.
 You can tell Django is installed and which version by running the following command in a shell prompt (indicated by the `$` prefix):
 ```
 $ python -m django --version
 ```
 If Django is installed, you should see the version of your installation.
 If it isn't, you'll get an error telling "No module named django".

 This tutorial is written for Django 4.0, which supports Python 3.8 and later (at the time of this writing).
-If the Django version doesn't match, you can refer to the [Django's own tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial01/) for your version of Django by using the version switcher at the bottom right corner of Django's tutorial page (the little box marked "Documentation version: 4.0"), or update Django to the newest version.
+If the Django version doesn't match, you can refer to [Django's own tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial01/) for your version of Django by using the version switcher at the bottom right corner of Django's tutorial page (the little box marked "Documentation version: 4.0"), or update Django to the newest version.
 If you're using an older version of Python, check [What Python version can I use with Django?](https://docs.djangoproject.com/en/4.0/faq/install/#faq-python-version-support) to find a compatible version of Django.

-See [How to install Django](https://docs.djangoproject.com/en/4.0/topics/install/) for advice on how to remove older versions of Django and install a newer one.
+See [How to install Django]() <!-- link to internal folder?
+Or to DjangoProject?(https://docs.djangoproject.com/en/4.0/topics/install/) --> for advice on how to remove older versions of Django and install a newer one.

 <hr>